 We have all seen the films, Football Factory and Green Street, which elevated football hooligans to a new type of stardom in the eyes of some football fans, while just highlighting their unnecessary aggression and need for violence at football matches to others.
-However, they were just films, pieces of fiction that were put together based on some real-life accounts.
+However, they were just films, pieces of fiction based on some real-life accounts.
 Secondary sources are what they are called in the journalism world.

 Best videos to watch to learn about football hooligans